ezra-bible-app/node-sword-interface/README.md

 # node-sword-interface
 node-sword-interface is a Javascript nodejs library (using [N-API](https://nodejs.github.io/node-addon-api/)) that wraps the [SWORD library](http://www.crosswire.org/sword/) for use within nodejs applications.
 It has been created for use within the [Ezra Project](https://github.com/tobias-klein/ezra-project) bible study software, but it can also be used for any other Javascript-based software that needs to interface with the SWORD library.
-In Ezra Project, this library is specifically used for installing and uninstalling SWORD modules and importing the text into Ezra Project's database.
+The focus is on bible modules, this library currently does not support other types of SWORD modules.

 ## Features